This Land (TV series)

-This Land was a Canadian television series, which aired from 1970 to 1982 on CBC Television.
+This Land is a Canadian television series, which aired from 1970 to 1982 on CBC Television.
 Evolving from the earlier series This Land of Ours, a documentary series about Canada’s nature and resources, This Land expanded its focus to include environmental and conservation issues.

 Hosts of the show included John Hopkins, Phyllis Gorman, Laurie Jennings, Mary Chapman, John Foster, Mike Halleran and Don Francks.